 Also known as both El Castillo and Costa Caleta, this purpose-built holiday resort draws many British and Irish tourists.
-Its easy access to the airport (just 7Km), proximity to the Island’s capital, Puerto del Rosario, central location and good bus links make Caleta a good base from which to explore the island.
+Its easy access to the airport (just 7Km), proximity to the Island’s capital, Puerto del Rosario, central location and good bus links make Caleta a great base from which to explore the island.

 Caleta de Fuste boasts two 18 hole golf courses, three main beaches and a marina area, with an 18th Century fortified tower, known as El Castillo.
 Water-based activities including scuba diving, sailing and even submarine trips can be arranged at the marina.
 Though the resort is not close to any of the long and beautiful stretches of beach that Fuerteventura is famous for, Caleta de Fuste does offer some safe and family-friendly artificial beaches that are protected by rocky reefs and breakwaters.

-Since this whole area was created for Tourism, there is no town centre to speak of, with restaurants and bars spread throughout the resort.
+Caleta de Fuste has two distinct parts: a northern part stretching inland from the marina and main beach, and a southern part with golf courses, a shopping centre and some artificial beaches.
+Since this whole area was created for Tourism, there is no town centre to speak of, though most restaurants and bars can be found in the northern half of the resort.
 The Atlantico shopping centre has a multi-screen cinema, bowling alley and lots of British-oriented shops and restaurants.
 In the same area is the Casino and a Convention Centre, just over the road from a McDonalds.

 Nuevo Horizonte (AKA Costa Antigua), is a satellite development located just north of Caleta de Fuste.
 Finally recovering from the overbuilding and uninhabited estates left over from the financial crisis, it is connected to Caleta de Fuste via a 2.5km coastal pedestrian promenade.
 There are a few small Irish Bars in Nuevo Horizonte, though it should be noted that there is no beach.